teckyio/c26-sw-ice-breaking/newton.md

 Want to be Hacker?no

-Love Sports?
+Love Sports? jose mourinho my man

-Fans of Matrix (the movie)?
+Fans of Matrix (the movie)? no